- Travel and Places»

-Visiting Canada - Find Out If You Need a Visa
+Do You Want to Travel to Canada? - Find Out If You Need a Temporary Resident Visa

 According to latest statistics, there are about 35,000 million people who visit Canada each year.
 If you wish to visit Canada as a tourist, to visit relatives or for business purposes, you will need a Temporary Resident Visa (TRV).

 Howwever, you DON'T need a Temporary Resident Visa to visit Canada if you are a citizen of any of the countries listed below: